 (see Figure 1 for this relationship).
 This means putting theauction-event

-into the Object position of the first line of the query.
+into the Object position of the first line of the query (for more on this “Wobble” movement, see 0001).
 That relationship is specified by the CRM propertyP9i_forms_part_of

 . - Line 2: Thereafter, we switch directions and go from the